-- 16.1 Grange Park encourages pupils and students to participate, at an appropriate level and in ways that reflect their evolving maturity. - 16.2 The pupil's views will always be ascertained, but this may not be through direct discussion with the pupil. - 16.3 Pupils will be enabled/encouraged to participate in all decision-making processes in their education.
+- 16.1 Grange Park encourages pupils and students to participate, at an appropriate level and in ways that reflect their evolving maturity. - The pupil's views will always be ascertained, but this may not be through direct discussion with the pupil. - 16.3 Pupils will be enabled/encouraged to participate in all decision-making processes in their education. - Pupils need to be part of the process, to know that they are listened to and that their views are valued. - 16.5 Some of the ways pupil will be included in decision making process will be through:

-Policy Name Version Issue Date Next Review Committee Page Number SEN 5.0 May 2015 May 2020 T&L Page 12 of 13
+Policy Name Version Issue Date Next Review Committee Page Number SEN 9.0 May 2015 September 2024 T&L Page 12 of 13

-- Pupils need to be part of the process, to know that they are listened to and that their views are valued. - 16.5 Some of the ways pupil will be included in decision making process will be through: - Being involved in target setting and identifying teaching and learning strategies that work for them. - Incorporating their views in every aspect of review of their education. - Encouraging self-advocacy and independence. - Involvement with the Grange Park School Council.
+- Being involved in target setting and identifying teaching and learning strategies that work for them. - Incorporating their views in every aspect of review of their education. - Encouraging self-advocacy and independence. - Involvement with the Grange Park School Council and discussions around their rights in line with Grange Park's Respecting School Status.